onlook-dev/onlook/README.md

 #### Use the CLI

-Run this command on your project's root folder:
+1. Run this command on your project's root folder:
 ```
 npx @onlook/cli
 ```

+2. Run your project locally
+3. Open Onlook studio to where your project is running locally.
+For example `http://localhost:3000`

 See the [the CLI package](cli) for more information.

 #### Manual setup